About the Major

 Senior year.
-In addition to a CSS seminar in the first semester, the senior year involves a substantial piece of written work.
-This is often, but not invariably, an honors thesis.
-In all cases it is a large-scale, sustained, and serious investigation of an intellectual problem.
+In addition to a CSS seminar in the first semester, the senior year requires completion of a substantial piece of written work.
+This requirement can be fulfilled by either an honors thesis (two semesters) or a senior project (one semester).
+In all cases it is a sustained and serious investigation of an intellectual problem.

 The Common Room, seminar rooms, and the CSS library reinforce the collegial atmosphere of CSS.
 Social events (Monday luncheons, the Friday post-tutorial social hours) and special programs such as semester banquets and occasional lectures are regular features of college life, as are informal talks and discussions.